IowaScaledEngineering/ise-docs/docs/RoadReady Grade Crossing System/Pro Crossing/manual.md

 * Plug-and-play detectors and speaker connections - no fiddly terminal blocks!
 * Rock solid TrainSpotter optical detection - works in any ambient lighting conditions
 * Seven different built-in prototypical crossing bell sounds
+* [Approach circuit logic](../../Tips and Tricks/Articles/xing-basics.md#adding-approach-circuits) for up to two tracks
+* Gate control for two-quadrant or four-quadrant gates using servos or motors
-* Configurable turn-off delay after detectors clear
+* Configurable approach and island timeouts
+* Lamp or LED emulation for the crossing signals
+* A constant output in addition to left/right flashers, active when the lights are on
-* Easy expansion with additional detectors for more tracks
+* Easy expansion with additional detectors for an additional track
 * Works with common anode (common positive) LED grade crossing signals
 * Robust, protected signal output drivers will handle 1 amp of current
-* Includes control board, two (2) TrainSpotter optical detectors, and speaker
+* Includes control board, four TrainSpotter optical detectors, cables, and speaker
+* Expandable with four more TrainSpotters for a second track, or with a Track Expansion Module for even more tracks.
 * Universal Power - works from 6V to 24V DC, AC, or DCC

 ---